 Drive through the heart of Cajun Country to Baton Rouge for an orientation tour that features the Governor’s Mansion and the State Capitol.
 Next, on to elegant Natchez, a thriving port in the golden years of the cotton trade.
 Visit a gracious PRE-CIVIL WAR HOME featuring fine collections of period furniture and paintings.
 In the evening, relax and perhaps sip a refreshing mint julep as the sun goes down.

-Drive to Jackson, then north through rural Mississippi to Memphis.
+Drive a portion of the Natchez Trace Parkway to Jackson, then north through rural Mississippi to Memphis.
 On arrival, acquaint yourself with the town during an included orientation tour.
 For your first night in the “Home of the Blues,” why not visit one of the famous music clubs on Beale Street, immortalized in WC Handy’s famous songs?
-(B)

 A trip to Memphis would not be complete without visiting GRACELAND, the palatial home of “The King,” Elvis Presley.
 Our guided platinum audio tour focuses on the splendid garden and the opulent 15,000-square-foot mansion.
 Afterward, the “Capital of Country Music,” Nashville.

 Day 7 Nashville